Loading NuWatt Energy...

 Federal Residential Solar Tax Credit (Section 25D) Expired December 31, 2025

 Portsmouth homeowners who purchase solar with cash or a loan receive $0 in federal tax credits.
 NH state rebate was permanently repealed (SB 303).
 All prices below reflect what you actually pay.
-PPA/lease providers can still claim Section 48/48E (30%) through July 4, 2026.
-Full NH solar guide
+One option remains: PPA/lease providers can claim Section 48E (30%) through July 4, 2026 — see details below.
+Full NH post-ITC incentive guide

 Portsmouth pricing includes the seacoast premium for marine-grade components.
-Slightly higher than inland NH but justified by the 25-year protection against salt corrosion.
+Slightly higher than inland NH but justified by the 25-year protection against salt corrosion and stronger Unitil NEM credits.

 | System Size | Price Range |